Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Cincinnati and its opponents have scored at least 47.5 points -- this matchup's over/under -- only once this season.
+- Cincinnati has combined with its opponents to score more than 47 points just two times this year.

-- Detroit's games have gone over 47.5 points in two opportunities this season.
+- Detroit has combined with its opponents to score more than 47 points in two games this season.

-- Sunday's over/under is 5.1 points higher than the combined 42.4 PPG average of the two teams.
+- Sunday's total is 4.6 points higher than the combined 42.4 PPG average of the two teams.

-- The 47.6 points per game these two squads have allowed their opponents to score this season are 0.1 more than the 47.5 over/under in this contest.
+- These two squads surrender a combined 47.6 points per game, 0.6 more than this contest's over/under.

-- The Bengals and their opponents score an average of 46.1 points per game, 1.4 fewer than Sunday's total.
+- The average total in Bengals games this season is 46.1, 0.9 points fewer than Sunday's over/under of 47.

-- In 2020, games involving the Lions have averaged a total of 47.4 points, 0.1 fewer than this game's set over/under.
+- In 2020, games involving the Lions have averaged a total of 47.4 points, 0.4 more than the set total in this contest.

 Bengals stats and trends

-- This season, the Bengals are winless ATS when entering a game as a favorite of 3.5 points or more.
+- This season, the Bengals are winless against the spread when entering a game as a favorite of 3.5 points or more.

-- Cincinnati's games this year have eclipsed the over/under one time in five opportunities (20%).
+- Cincinnati's games this year have hit the over on one of five set point totals (20%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Lions.